gdams/adoptium/content/blog/adoptium-reproducible-verification-builds/index.md

 ## How to perform a third-party Reproducible Verification Build

-To perform your own Reproducible Verification Build, we have prepared a set of instructions for each platform that will guide you through the process of re-building the selected jdk-21+ Eclipse Temurin builds from upstream OpenJDK community source and with your own securely built toolchains and dependencies.
+To perform your own Reproducible Verification Build of an Eclipse Temurin jdk-21+ official release, we have prepared a set of instructions for each platform that will guide you through the process of re-building the selected jdk-21+ Eclipse Temurin builds from upstream
+OpenJDK community source and with your own securely built toolchains and dependencies.

 - [jdk-21+ Linux x86_64](/docs/reproducible-builds/reproduce-linux-x86-64)
 - [jdk-21+ Linux aarch64](/docs/reproducible-builds/reproduce-linux-aarch64)